krb5/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

  ::

     kprop  stream  tcp  nowait  root  /usr/local/sbin/kpropd  kpropd

-However, kpropd can also run as a standalone daemon, if the **-S** option is turned on.
+kpropd can also run as a standalone daemon by specifying the **-S** option.
 This is done for debugging purposes, or if for some reason the system administrator just doesn't want to run it out of inetd(8).

-When the slave periodically requests incremental updates, kpropd updates its principal.ulog file with any updates from the master.
-:ref:`kproplog(8)` can be used to view a summary of the update entry log on the slave KDC.
-Incremental propagation is not enabled by default; it can be enabled using the **iprop_enable** and **iprop_slave_poll** settings in :ref:`kdc.conf(5)`.
-The principal ``kiprop/slavehostname@REALM`` (where *slavehostname* is the name of the slave KDC host, and *REALM* is the name of the Kerberos realm) must be present in the slave's keytab file.
+Incremental propagation may be enabled with the **iprop_enable** variable in :ref:`kdc.conf(5)`.
+If incremental propagation is enabled, the slave periodically polls the master KDC for updates, at an interval determined by the **iprop_slave_poll** variable.
+If the slave receives updates, kpropd updates its principal.ulog file with any updates from the master.  :ref:`kproplog(8)` can be used to view a summary of the update entry log on the slave KDC.
+If incremental propagation is enabled, the principal ``kiprop/slavehostname@REALM`` (where *slavehostname* is the name of the slave KDC host, and *REALM* is the name of the Kerberos realm) must be present in the slave's keytab file.

 OPTIONS